 Northampton’s previously derelict Cannon cinema has been transformed into a centre for worship, friendship and social care.

 The Jesus Centre features a large auditorium and two smaller function rooms available for hire for Christian worship and other events.
-The Centre also offers a community café, skills training and a step-up scheme for disadvantaged visitors.
+The Centre also offers skills training.
 It aims to be able to offer anyone practical facilities, a listening ear and other help and advice.